KoreTeknology/ComfyUI-Universal-Styler/README.md

 * License: This project is released under the GPL License.
 * This work is dedicated to all ComfyUI users around the world ;)

-[^1]: **ComfyUI** is the free and open source 3D creation suite.
+[^1]: **ComfyUI** is the free and open source AI creation suite.
 It supports Stable Diffusion 1.5, 2.
 XL.
 Please, visit the [ComfyUI Github age](https://github.com/comfyanonymous/ComfyUI).

 [^2]: Large language models (LLM) are very large deep learning models that are pre-trained on vast amounts of data.
 The underlying transformer is a set of neural networks that consist of an encoder and a decoder with self-attention capabilities.